electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-**Note.** If you developed the factory test code as a project, you may clean-up it the same way as your application project.
+**Note** If you developed the DUT firmware as a project, you may clean it up in the same way that you cleaned your application project (see step 4, above).